 For more information, see Configure Memory and CPU Quotas for a Namespace.

 For more information about how to enforce and write your own rules, see Creating constraints and Writing a constraint template.
-If you are not an Anthos customer, you can consider using Gatekeeper, the open source software that APC is built on.
+If you are not an GKE Enterprise customer, you can consider using Gatekeeper, the open source software that APC is built on.

 Design your CI/CD pipeline to enforce cost-saving practices

 GKE Enterprise Policy Controller helps you avoid deploying noncompliant software in your GKE cluster.
 However, we recommend that you enforce such policy constraints early in your development cycle, whether in pre-commit checks, pull request checks, delivery workflows, or any step that makes sense in your environment.
 This practice lets you find and fix misconfigurations quickly, and helps you understand what you need to pay attention to by creating guardrails.

 Also consider using kpt functions in your CI/CD pipeline to validate whether your Kubernetes configuration files adhere to the constraints enforced by GKE Enterprise Policy Controller, and to estimate resource utilization or deployment cost.
 This way, you can stop the pipeline when a cost-related issue is detected.
 Or you can create a different deployment approval process for configurations that, for example, increase the number of replicas.

 Many organizations create abstractions and platforms to hide infrastructure complexity from you.
 This is a common practice in companies that are migrating their services from virtual machines to Kubernetes.
 Sometimes these companies let developers configure their own applications in production.
 However, it's not uncommon to see developers who have never touched a Kubernetes cluster.